Reviewing Boston Beer (SAM) and Heineken (HEINY)

-Boston Beer (NYSE:SAM) and Heineken (OTCMKTS:HEINY) are both consumer staples companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their valuation, dividends, profitability, risk, earnings, analyst recommendations and institutional ownership.
+Boston Beer (NYSE:SAM) and Heineken (OTCMKTS:HEINY) are both consumer staples companies, but which is the better investment?
+We will contrast the two companies based on the strength of their valuation, analyst recommendations, profitability, dividends, earnings, risk and institutional ownership.

+Boston Beer has a beta of 0.52, indicating that its share price is 48% less volatile than the S&P 500.
+Comparatively, Heineken has a beta of 0.89, indicating that its share price is 11% less volatile than the S&P 500.

 Dividends